Organization Hierarchy and Sub-Organizations

 • Table columns: Name, Level, Parent, Projects, Equipment, People, Sort, Status

-• Drives data visibility: Users assigned to a sub-org only see equipment, people, and projects at their level and below
+• Visibility: Users assigned to a sub-organization only see data at their level and below

-• External codes: Optional field for syncing with external systems like Vista
+• External codes: Can be used for outside systems like Vista

-• Departments: Tag sub-orgs with department codes for filtering and cost allocation
+• Departments: Can be used for filtering and cost allocation

-• Admin access required to modify the hierarchy
+• Access: Admin access is required to update the hierarchy

 Tips

-• Use sort order to control how sub-orgs appear in the table and tree.
-Lower numbers appear first.
+• Use sort order to control how sub-organizations appear in the table and tree